hujhax/austin-improv-wiki/Neal Tibrewala.md

 ## History
 Neal started out by taking classes at [[The Hideout Theater]] and then [[Merlin Works]] and the [[Institution Theater]]s.
 After being in a few student troupes, he performed with the [[Flying Theater Machine]] and [[The Dancy Street D'Orchestra]].

 Throughout his improv career he has specialized in Technical Improv, having done a great many [[List of Austin Improv Shows#Mainstage Productions 3|mainstage]] shows and serving as dedicated tech for several troupes.

+The first improv show he ever saw was *[[After School Improv]]*.

 ## Troupes
 * [[Apocalypse Meow]]